michellevalentinova/hello-ruby/README.md

 ## Requirements
  - Google Cloud Platform account with billing enabled
  - Unix-like OS to run the shell scripts
+ - kubectl installed + ~/.kube/config configured with access to a Kubernetes cluster OR Kubernetes cluster setup below
+ - jq if connect to pods shell is desired
+ - openssl and docker to generate a self-signed HTTPS certificate and key

 ## Create Kubernetes Cluster and Setup Authentication (Provider Setup)